 Women in the workplace have a narrative issue.
 Could the way many women frame their successes be holding them back?

 We recently analyzed leadership development interviews from a leading high-profile global consumer goods company.
-During this analysis, they discovered that nearly 1/2 of all women interviewed attributed their success to “luck,” compared to only 1/3 of men.
+During this analysis, we discovered that nearly 1/2 of all women interviewed attributed their success to “luck,” compared to only 1/3 of men.

 In fact, it was almost as likely for a woman to chalk up her success to luck as it was for her to say that she worked hard for it.